an independent Search Engine for VPSs ranked by price

 Installing ZFS on Root in a Running VPS

-This guide explains how to install ZFS as the root file system of a VPS that contains an existing Linux installation without causing data loss.
+This guide explains how to install ZFS as the root filesystem of a VPS that contains an existing Linux installation without causing data loss.
 The VPS will have a small EXT4 boot partition for GRUB2 with the kernel and initrd, and a large ZFS pool mounted on root with compression enabled.
 Most commands will be issued from a live CD image and a workaround will be shown if the VPS does not support mounting ISO images.

 Index:

-1. Backup the data
+1. Back up the data

 2. Boot a live OS image